rusimody/Laban-tk/docs/lbnfileformat.md

 # .lbn Format
-This document is a brief description of what .lbn File Format.
+This document is a brief description of .lbn File Format.

 ## Comment
-  In .lbn file if user can added any comment , then this comment is add in starting in file one by one.
+  In .lbn file if the user has any comments then those comments will be shown at the top most part of .lbn file.

 ## .lbn File divide into 11 colums/parts.
  1)  Notation Groups
  2)  Item Number
- 3)  X Posion
+ 3)  X Position
- 4)  Y Posion
+ 4)  Y Position
  5)  Step Size
  6)  Width
- 7)  Hight
+ 7)  Height
  8)  Level
  9)  Text
  10) Line Number